Mercalyn/ecosystem/README.md

 my node library that wraps:
--looping and locking
+- looping and locking
--numerical and maths
+- numerical and maths
--db ops, sqlite3
+- db ops, sqlite3
--web api
+- web api
--date formats, since I loooove working with unix timestamps
+- date formats, since I loooove working with unix timestamps

 it also contains some neural network scripts